OpenBeta/open-tacos/README.md

 </h1>
 <p align="center">
   <strong>
     Open source.
 Rock climbing.
-Wiki.
+Catalog.
   </strong>
 </p>
 <p align="center">
-  OpenTacos is a free and open source wiki of rock climbing knowledge.  </br>We are currently in MVP stage looking for feedback from climbers.
+  OpenTacos is a free and open source catalog of rock climbing routes.  </br>We are currently in MVP stage looking for feedback from climbers.
 Chat with the dev team on <a href="https://discord.gg/fY9DbRav8h">Discord</a>.
 </p>

 <h2 align="center">